Democratic Presidential Debates Could Reignite Warren-Biden Bankruptcy Fight

 WARREN: [Credit card companies] have squeezed enough out of these families in interest and fees and payments that never pay down principle.

 BIDEN: Maybe should talk about usury rates.
-That maybe, that's what we should be talking about; not bankruptcy.
+That maybe, that's what we should be talking about, not bankruptcy.

 WARREN: Senator, I'll be the first.
 Invite me.